fns21/MallocInAssembly/README.md

 # MallocInAssembly
-Dinamic allocation in assembly languagem using brk management
+Dinamic allocation in assembly machine language using brk management